Stellarsarah16/Artparty.social/docs/fixes/HTTPS-MIXED-CONTENT-FIX.md

 ```

 ## Root Cause
 The environment detection in `frontend/js/config.js` was not properly identifying the production environment, causing the API base URL to be constructed with HTTP instead of HTTPS.
+Additionally, the `frontend/js/modules/auth.js` file had a hardcoded fallback to `http://localhost:8000` that was being used in production.

 ## Solution Implemented